cleanenergyexchange/fastapi-zitadel-auth/docs/custom_claims_and_users.md

 ## Important Notes

-1. `BaseZitadelClaims` includes standard JWT claims (aud, exp, iat, etc.) and OpenID claims (email, name, etc.)
-2. If you need Zitadel project roles, remember to include the project_roles field and validator, or extend the default implementation.
+If you need Zitadel project roles, remember to include the `project_roles` field and validator, or extend the default implementation.